gin66/MetaAgentSystem/AgilePlan.md

 - Incorporate stakeholder feedback after each sprint.
 - Prioritize modularity, scalability, and preventing infinite loops.

+## Agent Communication Protocol

+For every agent run, the complete source code of all project files (`.swift`, `.md`, `.txt`, `.json`) is provided as context.
+This ensures that agents have full visibility into the current state of the project without needing to request individual files.

+All invocations of the Ollama API are logged to `ollama.log` in the project root.
+Each log entry includes a timestamp, the model used, the full prompt sent to the model, and the raw response received from the model.
+This provides a detailed audit trail for debugging and performance analysis.

+## Agent Communication Protocol

+For every agent run, the complete source code of all project files (`.swift`, `.md`, `.txt`, `.json`) is provided as context.
+This ensures that agents have full visibility into the current state of the project without needing to request individual files.

+All invocations of the Ollama API are logged to `ollama.log` in the project root.
+Each log entry includes a timestamp, the model used, the full prompt sent to the model, and the raw response received from the model.
+This provides a detailed audit trail for debugging and performance analysis.

 ## Sprint Plan (Logical, Testable Steps)

 ### Sprint 1: Initial Setup and Hello World